hhaji/Applied-Machine-Learning/README.md

 ## Prerequisites:
 General mathematical sophistication; and a solid understanding of Algorithms, Linear Algebra, and Probability Theory, at the advanced undergraduate or beginning graduate level, or equivalent.

+[Learn Probability and Statistics through interactive visualizations:](https://seeing-theory.brown.edu/index.html#firstPage) Seeing Theory was created by Daniel Kunin while an undergraduate at Brown University.
+The goal of this website is to make statistics more accessible through interactive visualizations (designed using Mike Bostock’s JavaScript library D3.js).

 ## Projects:
 Projects are programming assignments that cover the topic of this course.
 Any project is written by
 **[Jupyter Notebook](http://jupyter.org)**.
 Projects will require the use of Python 3.7, as well as additional Python packages as follows. <br>